Sequence Data Types#

 Alignment is optional and is specified by one of the following characters

-for right alignment (default behavior if not explicity specified)^
+<for left alignment>for right alignment (default behavior if not explicity specified)^for center alignment

 Width is specified by an integer; determines the width (i.e., number of characters) of the f-string